If you can not find the answer to your question about the Duke City Pedaler here, please contact us directly.

 Please see our section titled Directions.
 There are many transportation options.

 Reserve space for your group online well in advance.
-If you are unable to buy in advance, you can pay at the ABQ Trolley Co.
-Box Office (inside Hotel Albuquerque at Old Town) or at the Hold My Ticket Box Office located in the Sunshine Building on 2nd and Central (112 2nd St SW).
+If you are unable to buy in advance, you can pay at one of the AT&SF Box Offices.
+One is inside Hotel Albuquerque at Old Town (800 Rio Grande Blvd NW-in the lobby) and the other is inside the Hyatt Regency (330 Tijeras Ave NW, Suite Q).
+For AT&SF Box Office Hours, please click here.
+Another option is to purchase at the Hold My Ticket Box Office located in the Sunshine Building on 2nd and Central (112 2nd St SW).

 Yes.
 Tipping is customary.
-Your DCP driver works very hard to ensure a fun time and gratuity is greatly appreciated.
+Your Duke City Pedaler driver works very hard to ensure a fun time and gratuity is greatly appreciated.
 Our services are treated much like the restaurant industry where 15% - 20% is customary.

-Who is in charge while on the DCP?
-Your DCP Captain is always in charge.
-If any member of your party is acting in an irresponsible manner (as determined by our team members), they will be asked to get off the DCP and will be responsible for finding their own way back.
+Who is in charge while on the Duke City Pedaler?
+Your Duke City Pedaler Captain is always in charge.
+If any member of your party is acting in an irresponsible manner (as determined by our team members), they will be asked to get off the Duke City Pedaler and will be responsible for finding their own way back.
 The person who made the reservation (the renter) is responsible for getting everyone in their group in and out of bars/stops.